Daniel Quare: Career

 On 3 April 1671 he was admitted a brother of the Clockmakers' Company.
-One of the early members of the Friends' (Quakers') meeting at Devonshire House, he married there, on 18 April 1676, Mary, daughter of Jeremiah Stevens, maltster, of High Wycombe, Buckinghamshire.
+One of the early members of the Friends' (Quakers') meeting at Devonshire House, Bishopsgate, he married there, on 18 April 1676, Mary, daughter of Jeremiah Stevens, maltster, of High Wycombe, Buckinghamshire.
 In the register-book he is described as "clockmaker, of Martins-le-Grand in the liberty of Westminster".

 Soon afterwards, Quare moved to the parish of St Anne and St Agnes within Aldersgate, where in 1678, for refusing to pay a rate for the maintenance of the clergy of the parish, his goods to the value of £5 were seized to defray a fine of £2 12s.
 6d.
 The next year, "for fines imposed for refusing to defray the charge of the militia, two clocks and two watches were taken from him".
 A little later he settled in Lombard Street, whence he migrated in 1685 to the King's Arms in Exchange Alley, long a favourite home for watchmakers.
 In 1683 Quare and five other Friends had "their goods seized to the value of £195 17s.
 6d. for attending meeting at White Hart Court".
 On 4 June 1686 Quare, with about fifty other Friends, was summoned to appear before the commissioners appointed by James II to sit at Clifford's Inn to hear their grievances.
 He was fined again in 1689, but he was subsequently taken into William III's favour.
 On Quare's petition two Friends imprisoned in Westmorland were released, and on 2 May 1695 he introduced four Friends, including George Whitehead and Gilbert Latey, to a private interview with William III.
 Quare and nineteen other quakers signed a petition to the commons, presented by Edmond Waller on 7 February 1696.

 When Quare began his career horology was rapidly advancing.
 The pendulum was a novelty; so were the spiral spring and anchor escapement invented by Robert Hooke, and the fusee chain.
 To Quare belongs the honour of inventing repeating watches, and it is also claimed for him that he adapted the concentric minute hand.
 If he was actually the inventor of the latter, he must have constructed it early in his career, for two concentric hands are shown in a diagram in Christiaan Huygens's Horologium Oscillatorium (1673).
 Clocks and watches made by Quare with only one hand are extant, or with two circles and pointers, one for the hours and another for the minutes, and the concentric invention did not quickly supersede this arrangement even in Quare's own workshop.
 In the London Gazette for 25–29 March 1686, is an advertisement for a lost "pendulum" watch made by Quare, that had only one hand, but was curiously arranged to give the minutes: "it had but 6 hours upon the dial plate, with 6 small cipher figures within every hour; the hand going round every 6 hours, which shows also the minutes between every hour."